Medical Records Retention Guide (Updated for 2026)

 Once a record has reached the end of its retention period, it needs to be disposed of securely.
 Paper records should be cross-cut shredded to prevent recovery.
 Electronic records should be wiped using software that fully deletes the data, not just removes it from view.

-If you’re working with a third-party shredding service, make sure they follow HIPAA requirements and provide a certificate of destruction once the process is complete.
+If you’re working with a third-party shredding service, make sure they follow HIPAA requirements and provide a certificate of destruction once the process is complete as evidence the records were destroyed properly.

 What Should Be Included in a Medical Records Retention Policy